whishei/.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Welcome to my page.
 I'm a fourth year PhD student in the Applied Mathematics Program at the University of Arizona.
 My research falls at the intersection of applied mathematics and materals science.
-Specifically, my research focuses on utilizing computer vision (CV) and natural language processing (NLP) techniques to accelerate the materials design process.
+I’m particularly focused on integrating machine learning (ML), computer vision (CV), and natural language processing (NLP) techniques to accelerate materials design, with a long-term goal of contributing to the development of sustainable materials for a cleaner, greener future.

+In my free time, I enjoy traveling, camping, hiking, and playing soccer.
+Most importantly, I love spending time I spend with my dog, Jumba.